saucelabs/sauce-docs/docs/screener/faq.md

 ### Why is my screenshot not showing as a full page?

-Sauce Visual captures a full-page screenshot by default in all browsers.
+Screener captures a full-page screenshot by default in all browsers.
 The height of the full-page screenshot is based on the scrollable height of the main document body.

 If the body is not scrollable, then the screenshot captured will appear to be cut off.
 For example, if the "overflow" style on the body is set to "hidden", then the body cannot be scrolled.